kliment-olechnovic/voronota/expansion_js/README.md

-        --run-faspr               string     flag to rebuild sidechains using FASPR, default is 'false' --processors              number     maximum number of processors to run in parallel, default is 1 --sbatch-parameters       string     sbatch parameters to run in parallel, default is '' --stdin-file              string     input file path to replace stdin --local-column            string     flag to add per-residue scores to the global output table --cache-dir               string     cache directory path to store results of past calls --output-dir              string     output directory path for all results --output-pdb-file         string     output path for PDB file with interface residue scores, default is '' --output-pdb-mode         string     mode to write b-factors ('overwrite_all', 'overwrite_iface' or 'combine'), default is 'overwrite_all'
+        --run-faspr               string     flag to rebuild sidechains using FASPR, default is 'false' --processors              number     maximum number of processors to run in parallel, default is 1 --sbatch-parameters       string     sbatch parameters to run in parallel, default is '' --stdin-file              string     input file path to replace stdin, default is '_stream' --local-column            string     flag to add per-residue scores to the global output table, default is 'false' --cache-dir               string     cache directory path to store results of past calls, default is '' --output-dir              string     output directory path for all results, default is '' --output-pdb-file         string     output path for PDB file with interface residue scores, default is '' --output-pdb-mode         string     mode to write b-factors ('overwrite_all', 'overwrite_iface' or 'combine'), default is 'overwrite_all'
         --help | -h                          flag to display help message and exit